 Alcohol Poisoning and Dogs

 Dogs have no tolerance to alcohol, including beer, so even a tiny bit may cause adverse physical effects.
-Beer can actually cause alcohol poisoning or ethanol toxicosis in dogs.
+Beer can cause alcohol poisoning or ethanol toxicosis in dogs.
 Dogs have the same reactions to beer as humans but their reactions occur much faster and are much more serious.
 The higher the alcohol content, the harder it is on your dog’s body and systems.

 We may enjoy getting a good buzz on once in a while from alcohol, but all it is going to do for your dogs is confuse them and make them incredibly sick.
 Symptoms of alcohol toxicity in dogs include confusion, disorientation, and weakened motor functions.
 Although we tend to fall asleep when we’ve had too much to drink, dogs are more susceptible to experiencing nausea, diarrhea, and difficulty urinating.